 Can I Vacuum Seal Rice?

-Yes, you can vacuum seal rice.
-White rice that’s been vacuum sealed can last up to 30 years in the fridge.
+You can vacuum seal rice.
+In the fridge, white rice that’s been vacuum sealed can last up to 30 years.